jchibane/srf/README.md

 > Note: The above configuration uses a batch of 250 rays to render at once, which assumes a ~48GB GPU.
 > Consider adjusting this number in case of memory issues, by adding `--N_rays_test X`, with a suited number X to
 > previous command.
 Smaller batches will lead to increased generation time.
+Moreover, RAM usage can be reduced by
->
+> setting `--render_factor X` (with X=8 or 16) for image generation.

 ## Training